michelbl/scraper-place/README.md

 Curiously, a small fraction of the DCE appear in several pages, and this is not related to the addition of documents during the course of the parsing.
 I guess such a feature would be very difficult to implement purposefully.

+## Features

+* scrap PLACE every night
+* text extraction using Apache Tika
+* indexation with ElasticSearch
+* backup of both documents and metadata on AWS S3

 ## Install `scraper-place`

 ### Prerequisites